Hi. I’m Robert Bidinotto, a.k.a. The Vigilante Author—and creator of Dylan Hunter, the thriller world’s new face of justice.

 My articles, essays, columns, book and film reviews have appeared in Success, Writer’s Digest, The Boston Herald, The American Spectator, and may other journals.
 I’ve appeared on scores of radio and television talk shows, and I’ve lectured before campus, civic, business, and public affairs organizations throughout North America and in Europe.

 Today, I live with my wife, Cynthia, and our stridently individualistic cat, Luna (who plays a supporting role in HUNTER) on the Chesapeake Bay.
-There, in a home suspiciously similar to one described in the novel, I am busily at work plotting the further exploits of Dylan Hunter.
+There, in a home suspiciously similar to one described in the novel, I am busily at work plotting the further exploits of Dylan Hunter, beginning with the forthcoming BAD DEEDS.

 I do enjoy communicating with my readers.
 So please feel free to contact me through the links on this blog.
 I hope you thoroughly enjoy both this blog and HUNTER.